IPHundead/KSGO/README.md

 # KS:GO

-Krunker Strike or KS:GO is an addon for the popular browser FPS shooter game Krunker.io, which makes the game behave like Counter Strike.
+Krunker Strike or KS:GO is an addon for the popular browser FPS shooter game Krunker.io, which makes the game behave like Counter Strike, and comes with Normal and Battle royale modes.